brandonchinn178/skeletest/README.md

 You can also specify a custom renderer by implementing a `SnapshotRenderer` yourself, probably using `plainRenderer`.

-Currently, old snapshots are not cleaned up, so you'll have to manually clean up snapshots if you rename or remove a test. (https://github.com/brandonchinn178/skeletest/issues/24)
+Currently, old snapshots are not cleaned up, so you'll have to manually clean up snapshots if you rename or remove a test. ([Issue #24](https://github.com/brandonchinn178/skeletest/issues/24))

 ### Property tests